-With limited exceptions, the intention of the Act is that children and young persons should not be allowed to gamble and should therefore be prevented from entering gambling premises which are 'adult-only' environments.
+With limited exceptions, the intention of the Act is that children and young persons should not be allowed to gamble and should therefore be prevented from entering gambling premises which are "adult only" environments.

-In practice, steps are generally taken to prevent children from taking part in, or being in close proximity to, gambling especially with regard to premises situated in areas where there may be a high rate of reported truancy.
+In practice, steps are generally taken to prevent children from taking part in, or being in close proximity to gambling, especially with regard to premises situated in areas where there may be a high rate of reported truancy.
 There may also be some restrictions on advertising so that gambling products are not aimed at children or advertised in such a way that makes them particularly attractive to children.

-When considering whether to grant a premises licence or a permit the Council will consider whether any measures are necessary to protect children, such as the supervision of entrances, the segregation of gambling from areas frequented by children and the supervision of gaming machines in non-adult gambling specific premises, such as pubs, clubs, betting tracks etc.
+When considering whether to grant a premises licence or a permit the Licensing Authority will consider whether any measures are necessary to protect children, such as the supervision of entrances, the segregation of gambling from areas frequented by children and the supervision of gaming machines in non-adult gambling specific premises such as pubs, clubs, betting tracks etc.

-The Act seeks to protect what are termed as 'vulnerable people'.
-Although there is no specific definition of this term the Council includes in this description, among others, people who gamble more than they want to, people who gamble beyond their means, and people who may not be able to make informed or balanced decisions about gambling, perhaps due to a mental impairment, alcohol or drugs.
+The Act seeks to protect what are termed as "vulnerable people".
+Although there is no specific definition of this term the Licensing Authority includes in this description, among others, people who gamble more than they want to, people who gamble beyond their means and people who may not be able to make informed or balanced decisions about gambling, perhaps due to a mental impairment, alcohol or drugs.

-The Council is required by Regulations to state the principles it has applied in exercising its powers under Section 157(h) of the Act to designate, in writing a body which is competent to advise the Council about the protection of children from harm.
-These principles are:-
+The Local Authority is required by Regulations to state the principles it has applied in exercising its powers under Section 157(h) of the Act to designate, in writing a body which is competent to advise the Local Authority about the protection of children from harm.
+These principles are:

-- the need for the body to be responsible for an area covering the whole of the Council's area and - the need for the body to be answerable to democratically elected persons rather than any particular vested interest group.
+- the need for the body to be responsible for an area covering the whole of the Licensing Authority's area and; - the need for the body to be answerable to democratically elected persons rather than any particular vested interest group

-The Council has therefore designated the Local Safeguarding Children Board of Sandwell MBC for this purpose.

-The Council will always treat each case on its own individual merits and when considering whether specific measures are required to protect children and other vulnerable people will balance its considerations against the overall principle of aiming to permit the use of premises for gambling.
+The Local Authority has therefore designated the Local Safeguarding Children Board for this purpose.
+The Licensing Authority will always treat each case on its own individual merits and when considering whether specific measures are required to protect children and other vulnerable people will balance its considerations against the overall principle of aiming to permit the use of premises for gambling.